SwathiMystery/femgeekz.github.io/_posts/2016-09-24-sockettimeoutexception-in-httpentity.markdown

 The key point here to note is `httpResponse.getEntity()` returns `HttpEntity` which is hooked up with the same underlying connection.
 So we have to consume the required repsonse content as `EntityUtils.toString(httpResponse.getEntity())` before the `HttpResponse` is closed.
-Having failed to do that, the connection will reset and will throw the
-`Socket closed Error`.
+Having failed to do that, the connection will reset and will throw `Socket closed Error`.

 Happy Debugging! :)